 How to Start Your Own LLC in Illinois - Complete Guide

-In this guide, you'll learn how to properly name your LLC, file Articles of Organization, choose a registered agent, obtain licenses, understand taxes, and stay compliant with annual requirements.
-By the end, you'll have a clear, step-by-step roadmap to confidently start and manage your Illinois LLC.
+Here you will get to know how to name your LLC right, how to file Articles of Organization, select a registered agent, get licenses, taxation, and how to remain in compliance with annual requirements.
+At the end, you will have a clear step-by-step guide that will enable you to start and manage an Illinois LLC without any fear.

 1. Name Your Illinois LLC

-Once you have a shortlist of names, conduct a business name search through the Illinois Secretary of State's website.
-This step ensures that your desired name is not already in use or too similar to an existing business.
-You should also run a general internet search and check domain availability to avoid confusion with other companies.
+After creating a list of shortlist of names, do a business name search via the Illinois Secretary of State site.
+This will prevent the use of a name that is already used or too close to an existing business.
+A general internet search and domain availability is also to be carried out to ensure that you do not confuse with other companies.

-After confirming availability at the state level, it's wise to check the U.S. Patent and Trademark Office (USPTO) database to ensure the name is not federally trademarked.
-This helps protect your brand and prevents legal issues later.
+Once the availability has been established at the state level, it is prudent to go to the US Patent and Trademark Office (USPTO) database to see whether the name is a federal trademark.
+This assists in safeguarding your brand and this avoids litigation in the future.

 Limited Liability Division